2 Motor System With Low Suction

 I have a astro vac sr-50 and all of the sudden in between changing attachments the suction went out the power for the vac attachment still gets power but no suction

 - Does your central vacuum activate with the manual on/off switch located on the side of the can?
 If so, please refer to #2 below.
 If not, the issue may be a result of a faulty circuit board or a faulty motor.
+Replacement Astro Vac SR50 Motors and Circuit Boards can be found on our website.
 Please refer to our Troubleshooting Flowchart to determine which item should be replaced.

 - The switch in your hose handle failed.
 Please compare our Hose Switch Replacements to the switch inside of your hose handle.